pyxem/pyxem/doc/install.rst

 If this works, continue with the :ref:`using_pixelated_stem_class`.
 If you get some kind of error, please report it as a New issue on the `pixStem GitLab <https://gitlab.com/pixstem/pixstem/issues>`_.
-Note, having the system and pip version of matplotlib installed at the same might cause an error with matplotlib not finding matplotlib.external.
-The easiest way of fixing this is by removing the system version of matplotlib.

 Development version